-Where NOT to scrimp on your renovation
+Where not to scrimp on your renovation

 TIP No.1 : Don’t economise on your extractor fan